chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/user-flow-testing.md

   <img style="flex: 1 1 auto; min-width: 0;" src="/ui-testing-handbook/taskbox.png" alt="inbox page" />
 </figure>

-Start the app in development mode by running `yarn start`.
-Then open [http://localhost:3000](http://localhost:3000/) and you’ll be presented with the login screen.
+Start the app in development mode by running `yarn dev`.
+Then open [http://localhost:5173](http://localhost:5173) and you’ll be presented with the login screen.

 ### Set up Cypress

-Run: `yarn add -D cypress` to install the Cypress package.
+Run: `yarn add --dev cypress` to install the Cypress package.
 Then add the Cypress command to the scripts field of your `package.json` file.

 ```json:clipboard=false
 {